 Discrimination and discriminatory-based harassment are unethical and unprofessional, and they are incompatible with Siena’s commitment to diversity, educational equity, and the Franciscan tradition.
 Any form of such behavior toward any member of the Siena community (students, staff, faculty, or administrators) will be subject to strong disciplinary action.

-To the extent possible, the College will also address such behavior towards any member of the Siena community by non-members, including contractors, alumni, visitors, and any others identified as non-employees or non-students of the College.
+The College will also address to the extent practicable any reported behavior in violation of this policy that is directed towards any member of the Siena community by non-members, including contractors, alumni, visitors, and any others identified as non-employees or non-students of the College.

 B. It is the intent of this policy and accompanying procedures to:

 i. foster an environment of diversity and to recognize the interdependence that characterizes our local and global community;

 ii. educate members of the Siena community regarding conduct that is both expected and proscribed;

 iii. prevent instances of discrimination and discriminatory-based harassment to the extent possible;

 iv. establish a meaningful grievance process for all members of the Siena community who believe they have been discriminated against or subjected to discriminatory-based harassment;

 v. invoke disciplinary or remedial action, excluding all forms of monetary damages, against those determined to have engaged in discriminatory or discriminatory-based harassment behavior;